SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 #### Calculations

 After reading the input data, we can now start writing the logic for calculating the result.
-Let's first calculate the **start time** of the exam **in minutes** for an easier and more accurate comparison:
+Let's first calculate the **start time** of the exam **in minutes** for easier and more accurate comparison:

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-03.png)